On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Introduction

 \subsection{Linear speedup in iteration complexity}

-\textit{Linear speedup} refers to the property of a distributed algorithm whereby the number of iterations required to reach an $\epsilon$-accurate solution decreases linearly with the number of nodes.
-For example, centralized SGD achieves an $\epsilon$-accurate solution in $\mathcal{O}\left(\textstyle\frac{1}{n\epsilon^2}\right)$ iterations , where $n$ denotes the number of nodes.
-This scaling behavior demonstrates that centralized SGD achieves linear speedup with respect to the number of nodes.
-The linear speedup property is crucial for establishing the advantage of distributed algorithms over their single-node counterparts.
-Without this property, the practical utility of a distributed algorithm may be limited, as it would offer little benefit from using multiple computing nodes.
+The \emph{linear speedup} is a central property for distributed optimization.
+In the smooth nonconvex setting considered in this paper, $\epsilon$-accuracy for an iterate sequence $\{x^{(t)}\}_{t=0}^{T-1}$ is measured by the stationarity criterion $\min_{0\le t\le T-1}\EE[\norm{\nabla f(x^{(t)})}^2]\le \epsilon$.
+Linear speedup then means that the number of iterations $T$ required to achieve this criterion decreases linearly with the number of nodes $n$.
+Centralized SGD achieves this scaling, converging in $\mathcal{O}(1/(n\epsilon^2))$ iterations.
+Without this property, the benefit of parallelization is limited, as increasing the number of nodes would not yield proportional gains in iteration complexity.

-The linear speedup property of decentralized algorithms over undirected graphs is well established.
-The first such analysis for decentralized SGD was presented in \cite{lian2017can}, demonstrating that decentralized SGD can achieve the same asymptotic convergence rate as its centralized counterpart.
-Building on this foundation, a variety of advanced decentralized algorithms—such as Exact Diffusion/NIDS~\cite{yuan2018exact, li2019decentralized} and Gradient Tracking methods~\cite{xu2015augmented, di2016next, qu2018harnessing}—are proven to achieve linear speedup~\cite{pu2021distributed, yuan2018exact, yuan2020influence}.
-In addition, \cite{koloskova2020unified} provides a linear speedup analysis for decentralized SGD under time-varying undirected network topologies.
+For decentralized algorithms on \emph{undirected networks}, linear speedup is well established.
+The first rigorous analysis for decentralized SGD was given in~\cite{lian2017can}.
+Building on this work, a range of advanced algorithms---including Exact Diffusion/NIDS~\cite{yuan2018exact,li2019decentralized} and gradient tracking methods~\cite{xu2015augmented,di2016next,qu2017harnessing,Nedic2017pushdiging}---have been proven to achieve linear speedup~\cite{pu2021distributed}.
+Time-varying network extensions are also addressed in~\cite{koloskova2020unified}.